Death of Samantha: Homestead Records era: 1986-1990

 By 1987, James had left the band and was replaced by Dave Swanson (who played in fellow St. Valentine and then Homestead recording act the Reactions).
 This lineup recorded and released two additional full-length albums, Where the Women Wear the Glory and the Men Wear the Pants (1988) and Come All Ye Faithless (1990).
 Both displayed a big leap in recording and production quality.
 "The late '80s were Death of Samantha's apex", said journalist Byron Coley.
 "They were popular in Cleveland and around the states, they pulled off some of their most glorious on-stage antics and they released a pair of "mature" albums".

 Where the Women..., described by Pollard as "an arena leap forward", concluded with the doom anthem "Blood Creek."
 The song closed most of the band's sets and would often descend into noise and free-form chaos.
 Spin described the song: "an epic Berlin-Wall-of-cans groovebuild encompasses the most grungemungous furnace of Asheton/Laughner powerwah-carnage in centuries, almost".

 Come All Ye Faithless continued the expanded instrumentation of Where the Women...
 Rolling Stone remarked that "DOS cooks with a wiry, more refined guitar clamor and Dylanesque lyric attack", while Pulse! remarked on how the album's "contrarily literate songwriting conjures a near Brechtian vision of 20th America.
 The result is working-class art-rock for disaffected aesthetes.
 Not surprisingly, the album sticks out like a sore thumb in the current U.S. indie scene".
 The band welcomed that position, wrote Option: "Death of Samantha is a collective mass of cultural iconography, symbolism as art, caught somewhere between the myths that make legends out of alternative rock bans, all the while bending the rules of the independent rock game.
 Psycho-revisionists in an underground music scene, Death of Samantha are myth benders, music blenders, mind fuckers and snazzy rock and roll hooligans who aren't so full of themselves to actually want to put on a show".

 The band broke up in the fall of 1990.

 Reunions

 The band played an early reunion show in Cleveland at the Empire on March 14, 1992.

 On December 23, 2011, the original quartet reunited for a one-off show at Cleveland's Beachland Ballroom with This Moment in Black History opening.

 On September 8, 2012, the band played another show in Cleveland at Case Western Reserve University.

 On July 6, 2013, the band headlined the inaugural 4th & 4th Fest in Columbus, Ohio.

 In 2013, the band released the double album (and single CD) If Memory Serves Us Well on St. Valentine, a live, in-the-studio recording of songs spanning the group's career and featuring liner notes by Mark Lanegan, Thurston Moore and Pollard.

+In 2018, the band performed at the final concert at the Phantasy Nightclub in Cleveland.